mccahill/synthetic-data/README.md

 a user interface where the regression model is built by selecting terms and operations from menus.

-Once a regression model has been built, the user can test it against a syntetic dataset.
+Once a regression model has been built, the user can test it against a synthetic dataset.
 If the model looks interesting, the user may then want to see what the residuals are when the regression is run against the real data.
-But we don't want to provide users with un-mediated access to the (sensitive) real data, so the application allows them to submit their regression model to a private backend that contains sensitive data.
+But we don't want to provide users with un-mediated access to the (sensitive) real data, so the application allows them to submit their regression model the app, and a private backend then processes the model against the sensitive data without providing the user with direct access.

+Since the regression model is limited to fields and operations that will not exceed the differential privacy limits established for this data, we have some assurance that individually identifiable private data is not being leaked as a side effect of running the regression against the actual sensitive data.

-The user's regression will be run on the private backend which will then report back to the user the residuals for their model when run against the actual data.
+After the user's regression is run on the private backend, it then reports back to the user the residuals for their model when run against the actual data.

 The synthetic app acts as the coorintation point for all this.
 Users log into synthetic,